ALL THE MICHELIN STAR RESTAURANTS IN LONDON 2019/2020

 The folks behind lauded restaurant Ellory surprised everyone when they closed up their (Michelin-starred) shop in London Fields to put down roots in Shoreditch instead.
 The remixed Leroy, however, is just as fantastic, and so it’s little surprise that they’ve been added to the roster of this year’s new stars.
 Expect Parisian-heavy pan-European cuisine, in a relaxed, vinyl-spinning environment.
 READ MORE

-Address: 18 Phipp Street, EC2A 4NU Cuisine: French Price: Plates from £7, set lunch from £19 (2 courses) Dress Code: Comfortable.
+Address: 18 Phipp Street, EC2A 4NU Cuisine: French Price: Plates from £10 Dress Code: Comfortable.

 Chef James Lowe is an acolyte of Fergus Henderson and the similarities between Lyle’s and St. John are evident: whitewashed walls, simple furniture, and strong flavours from less traditional British ingredients.
 At lunch the choice is yours, but by night the kitchen decides your dining fate – not that anyone would complain, the “unadulterated flavours” are a welcome addition to the London culinary scene.
 READ MORE

 Despite common wisdom regarding the shared location of defecation and digestion, this restaurant in a former restroom has gone on to win chef Tom Sellers numerous accolades.
 Serving just 12 tables – which is pretty good going for a WC – the dishes at Story tell the tale of British cuisine through an ever-changing menu that is “colourful, playful and easy to eat.”
-In his new iteration (opening 1st November), much of that menu will be prepared in front of diners at tableside preparation stations.
+In his new iteration, much of that menu is prepared in front of diners at tableside preparation stations, and music’s curated by his mates, Rudimental.
 READ MORE

 St. John | Good Value